ouspg/CryptoCourse/8.Quantum_computing/README.md

 **3.1** Answer the following questions:
 * What hard problems are the candidates based on?
 * What security levels are the candidates aiming for?
 (NIST has specified [five](https://csrc.nist.gov/CSRC/media/Projects/Post-Quantum-Cryptography/documents/call-for-proposals-final-dec-2016.pdf) pages 16-17)
-* What parameters sizes do the candidates have?
+* What parameter sizes do the candidates have?
 Key size, signature size, key generation time, signature generation time, verification time etc?

 **3.2** Look for any implementations of the finalists e.g. via Google.
 What systems/libraries/applications support these?
 Can you find a rationale for the decision to support a specific method?

 **3.3** Pick a finalist candidate.
 Do a search on [Google Scholar](scholar.google.com) with the candidate name and some additional suitable search terms (e.g. 'post-quantum cryptography').
 How many results can you find?
-Are there any attacks on or weaknessess in the proposed scheme?
+Are there any attacks on or weaknesses in the proposed scheme?
 If there are, explain these very briefly.

 > Answer the questions above.
-Reference any outseide sources.
+Reference any outside sources.
 For task 3.3 please list your query terms.

 ### Security level analysis of your favorite application (Option 2)